-Boogers have dried up mucus, that provides a defensive layer in your nose, also called snot.
+Boogers have dried up mucus that provides a defensive layer in your nose, also called snot.
 Your body makes mucus always, and you need it.
-It gives a preservative layer in your nose.
+It gives a preservative layer to your nose.
 The stickiness of mucus traps dirt, bacteria, dirt, and different particles so they can’t enter your airways or get to your respiratory system.

 1. Facts of Boogers